Sure, during summer the gardens are open, the parks are green, and the beaches are crowded.

 Bologna is a hub for the cheap flights from Ryanair.
 We scored flights here for less than 10€!

-8. Bergen in Norway
+10. Bergen in Norway (landscape and culture)

 Same goes for Bergen!
 Bergen is known for its precious natural surroundings which can be enjoyed in particular during a long winter hike.

 The Marken Gjestehus in Bergen loves to enjoy the nature of Norway as well, so make sure you check out their website and recommendations before heading to Bergen.